 Debut: Chapter 704 (Manga), Episode 632 (Anime)

 Law: Yeah.
-Thats what were after.
+Thats the plan.

-A Super Rookie and the captain of the Beautiful Pirates.
-Cavendish is an incredibly pretty-looking young man who dresses like a dandy cavalier.
-He made a name for himself after he made it to the New World but after the events of the Battle of Marineford and being overshadowed by the rookies of the "Worst Generation", he holds a grudge against Luffy and the other Supernovas for stealing his spotlight away from him.
+A Super Rookie and the captain of the Beautiful Pirates, Cavendish is an incredibly pretty-looking young man who dresses like a dandy cavalier.
+He made a name for himself after he made it to the New World, but after the events of the Battle of Marineford and being overshadowed by the rookies of the "Worst Generation", he holds a grudge against Luffy and the other Supernovas for stealing his spotlight away from him.
 He enters the Corrida Colosseum hoping to win the Flame-Flame Fruit.